bigearth/bitblog/_posts/2018-05-19-memopress.md

 [Memo](https://memo.cash/) and [BlockPress](https://www.blockpress.com/) are two very popular on-chain social networks.
 They use a clever `OP_RETURN` prefixed protocol to write your actions to the blockchain.
 Later clients can read that data from the chain and recreate your account's actions.
 This represents a truly decentralized and censorship resistant social network and it's only possible on Bitcoin Cash.

-Today we're exicited to release [memopress]&mdash;helper methods for reading/writing to the Bitcoin Cash blockchain per the Memo and BlockPress protocols.
+Today we're exicited to release [memopress](https://bigearth.github.io/bitblog/)&mdash;helper methods for reading/writing to the Bitcoin Cash blockchain per the Memo and BlockPress protocols.

 ## Usage

+Memopress supports encoding and decoding payloads for 100% of each the Memo and BlockPress protocols.

-Install
+### Install

 ```js
 npm install memopress --save
 ```

-Require
+### Require

 ```js
 let memopress = require('memopress');